bytebutcher/snippet/README.md

 # Edit a snippet (will open vim)
 $ snippet -e archive/extract-tgz

-# View a snippet
-$ snippet -t archive/extract-tgz -v
-tar -xvf <archive>

-# Search a snippet which include the term "extract" (will open fzf)
+# Search and use a snippet which include the term "extract" (will open fzf)
-$ snippet -t extract -v
+$ snippet -t extract

 # Fill snippet with a value
 $ snippet -t archive/extract-tgz /path/to/foo.tar.gz